Image via The Cigar Life Guy

 In spite of taking a pounding in recent weeks over his plans to put constitutionally and otherwise proscribed bas relief statutes of Roman Catholic saints on the public property that is the impending new City of Quincy Police Headquarters and which is already nicknamed the Death Star by local police officers, Quincy Mayor Thomas Koch rolled out his plans to octuple down on his Agalmatophilia,Complex spending of taxpayers’ money with a dollop of Edifice Complex on the side to see a small pocket park featuring a statue of John Quincy Adams completed by his July 11 birthday but more likely perhaps by his father’s birthday on October 30.

-A key reason for this statuary park is that Mayor Koch koched-up on seeing a proper statute of John Quincy Adam in Quincy Center when a perfectly lovely statue of him with his mother Abigail was not replaced when Koch spent $35 million on Kim Jong Koch Plaza, once formerly known as the Hancock Adams Green.
+A key reason for this statuary park is that Mayor Koch koched-up on seeing a proper statute of John Quincy Adam in Quincy Center when a perfectly lovely statue of him with his mother Abigail was not recycled on site when Koch spent $35 million on Kim Jong Koch Plaza, once formerly known as the Hancock Adams Green.

-Koch also failed to replace the half of the statue what was of his mother Abigail but was he later shamed into seeing Abigail duly honored given the hectoring of inexcusably offended and mostly local women even if Koch managed to both cheaped out on doing so while at the same time needlessly overspending on the statute that was thrown up by him.
+Accordingly, Mayor Koch was subsequently shamed into at least seeing Abigail duly honored given the hectoring of inexcusably offended and mostly local women even if he then managed to both cheaped out on doing so while at the same time needlessly overspending on the replacement statute that was thrown up by him.

 Further problems with the impending small statuary pocket park’s plans include that it will reduce local property tax revenue by over $47,000 a year by taking the land off of the local tax rolls as well as stick local taxpayers with the cost of maintaining this modest green space mostly for the benefit of a Quincy-based mutual insurance company that has long been talking up building on the other side of the street a fourteen story or thereabouts mixed use building on property owned by it that is currently used as a parking lot.